-- Suddenly Voiced: The main character in "Captain, Oh Captain", after which he gets a solo number as he calls out the team for their willingness to throw Namatame into the TV without hearing Nametame out first.
+- Suddenly Speaking: The main character in "Captain, Oh Captain", after which he gets a solo number as he calls out the team for their willingness to throw Namatame into the TV without hearing Nametame out first.

 - Tarot Motifs: It IS based off of Persona, after all.
 Igor gives a short explanation about what each Arcana is soon before the appropriate Shadow is explored.